echalkpad/the-health-guide/src/assets/docs/nutrients/macronutrients/water.md

 # Water
-Water is an essential nutrient not only for humans, but for entire life on Earth and is the major component of our body.
+Water is the scond most important nutrient, after oxygen.
+It is essential not only for humans, but for life on Earth.
+WAter is alos the most abundandt substance in our body.

 > __We are 60% water.__